Sav22999/websites-notes/README.md

 # Terms of Service and Privacy Policy

-You can find the Terms of Service and the Privacy Policy at this link:
+You can find the Terms of Service and the Privacy Policy at these links:

 https://www.notefox.eu/privacy/
 https://www.notefox.eu/terms/